SaintClever/Nebula-Academy/Bootcamp/1-Introduction-To-Python-Programming/07-Conditional-Statements-and-Loops/Loops.md

 **Loops in Python**

-Loops are essential components in programming that allow us to repeat a set of instructions multiple times.
-They help us automate repetitive tasks, iterate over collections of data, and solve complex problems more efficiently.
-In Python, there are two main types of loops: the `for` loop and the `while` loop.
+Programming relies heavily on loops, which enable us to execute a set of instructions repeatedly.
+With their help, we can automate repetitive tasks, iterate through data collections, and solve complex problems more efficiently.
+In Python, there are two main types of loops: the "for" loop and the "while" loop.

 ---